THOMASELOVE/432-classes-2024/class16/README.md

 Today's slides discuss a mixture of several things, specifically...

 1. What happens if we fit a linear model to a count outcome?
-(This and items 2-3 also build on the data we discussed in Class 15.)
+(This and items 2-3 also build on the medicare data from Class 15.)
 2. How do I think about selecting non-linear terms in light of Spearman $\rho^2$?
 3. How do we fit a Poisson regression with the `rms` package, and does this get us all of the `rms` goodness we've gotten with `ols()` and `lrm()`?
 4. What are the six main Assumptions of Logistic Regression Models, and how do we check them effectively?